Rooban-Official/Rooban-Official/README.md

 **Technologies**: Python, Bash, SIEM Tools

 ### [2.
 DLP Policy Management System](link-to-project)
-Developed a policy management system to ensure data loss prevention rules are efficiently managed, with automated alerts for non-compliance.
+Monitor Data flow in the organization and implement the right solution and monitor the confidential and source codes in all the channels.

 **Technologies**: Splunk, Python, ElasticSearch

 ### [3.
 CI/CD Pipeline for a Secure Web App](link-to-project)
 Currently working on building a secure CI/CD pipeline for a web application, integrating security scans at every stage to ensure secure deployments.

-**Technologies**: Jenkins, Docker, Kubernetes, SonarQube, AWS
+**Technologies**: Jenkins, Docker, Kubernetes, AWS

 ## 🛠 Tools & Technologies